coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Floating Point Arithmetic.md

 - The value can be calculated with this expression: $(-1)^s \times m \times 2^{e-p+1}$
 - binary16 is intended in the standard for memory operations and not computation, but some hardware devices do perform computation on it anyway.
 - binary128 is rare in hardware, but sometimes used in software.
-- binary64 and binary32 are by far the most common in hardware
+- binary64 and binary32 are by far the most common in hardware. binary32 is commonly known as `float` and binary64 as `double` in programming languages.